India can achieve double-digit growth with expansion of manufacturing base: Thakur

 Thakur, who was conferred the honorary membership of the Institute of Company Secretaries of India (ICSI), said india is building a conducive ecosystem for enterprises and entreprenuers to emerge as dominant global players.

 Prime Minister Narendra Modi’s economic strategy of Aatmanirbhar Bharat is not only aimed at self-reliance but also sustainability across sectors, he added.
-(AGENCIES)
+(PTI)